-Sweet, spicy, and loaded with veggies, this Asian Chicken Bowl is a healthy meal prep recipe that’s versatile for all your needs.
-Serve it as a salad, in lettuce wraps, over rice, and more for a high-protein meal that will leave you feeling great.
+Loaded with veggies, this Asian Chicken Bowl is sweet, spicy, and the ultimate healthy meal prep recipe!
+Serve it as a salad, wrap it up in lettuce leaves, or pile it over a bed of rice.
+With high-protein goodness, this bowl is here to leave you feeling fantastic!

 two hands holding a white plate with white rice topped with Asian chicken and a fork on the side.